-A1.2 The grant commencement date and active project assessment date for each Research Hubs grant opportunity will be available on the ARC website.
+A1.2 The grant commencement date for each Research Hubs grant opportunity will be available on the ARC website.

 Description

 A1.3 Research Hubs engage Australia's best researchers to develop collaborative solutions to Industrial Transformation Priorities.
 Research Hubs support joint research activity, between the Australian higher education sector and industry, designed to focus on strategic outcomes that cannot be realised independently of each other.